 Don’t you hate it when your timing is off and by the time you finish cooking dinner, your mashed potatoes are too cold to serve?

-Luckily there are several ways to keep mashed potatoes warm until ready to serve.
+Luckily there are several ways to keep them warm until ready to serve:

 Homemade Garlic Mashed Potatoes